Former Nazi Concentration Camp Guard Bruno Dey Convicted In Germany

 A 93-year-old former Nazi SS concentration camp guard has been convicted in Germany, The Guardian reported.

 Bruno Dey was found guilty as an accessory to the murder of 5,232 prisoners between August 1944 and April 1945.
-5,000 deaths were attributed to those who died after they were denied food, water and medication during a typhus outbreak.
+Five thousand deaths were attributed to those who died after they were denied food, water and medication during a typhus outbreak.

-200 were gassed with Zyklon B, and 30 deaths were caused by a device that killed via a shot to the neck.
+Two hundred were gassed with Zyklon B, and 30 deaths were caused by a device that killed via a shot to the neck.

 Dey had not personally fired a gun to cause any of the deaths.
 Earlier in the trial, he said he was not guilty because he “didn’t do direct harm to anyone.”

-In her verdict, judge Anne Meier-Göring told him, “The concentration camp Stutthof and the mass murder that took place inside was only able to take place with your help.”
+“The concentration camp Stutthof and the mass murder that took place inside was only able to take place with your help,” Judge Anne Meier-Göring told him in her verdict.

 Because he started working at Stutthof when he was 17, Dey faced a juvenile court for his charges, CNN said.